philipkiely/philipkiely.com/src/blogs/essays/ai_moat.md

 Early on in college, I created a poetry generator to write a sonnet for me for English class.
 Somehow, this simple bit of JavaScript that chopped up and regurgitated Shakespeare's sonnets became the third-ranking "sonnet generator" on Google search with over 2,000 user per month.

-A couple of weeks ago, I replaced it with a new UI powered by GPT-3.5.
-It has stepped up the second search result and doubled its monthly user base.
+A couple of weeks ago, I replaced it with a [new UI powered by GPT-3.5](https://philipkiely.com/rhymes).
+It has since stepped up the second search result and doubled its monthly user base.
 There is zero technical moat on this project.
 The poetry generation prompt is just "Write a $POEM_TYPE about $SUBJECT".

 As I improve the page with more types of poetry, will it climb up to the first spot on search results and perhaps even rank for more general terms like "poetry generator?"
 Or will it be overtaken by larger publishers integrating the same technology into their own sites?